rasterio/rasterio/README.md

 Example
 -------

-Here's an example of the features fasterio aims to provide.
+Here's an example of the features rasterio aims to provide.

     import rasterio
     import subprocess